Is your organisation ‘Deaf Aware’?

 - Ensure you have a system in place for booking an interpreter and that staff know the booking process.

 - Are there visual alerts in waiting areas?
-Alternatively, make sure staff meet the customer in person and use the relevant communication tactics to make that customer feel welcome and understood.
+Alternatively, make sure staff meet the customer in person and use the relevant communication tactics to make your customer feel welcome and understood.

-- Never say ‘it doesn’t matter’ if the person did not understand you the first or second time.
+- Never say ‘it doesn’t matter’ if the person did not understand you the first or second time you say something.
 Re-phrase information or use visuals to convey your message.

 Deaf Awareness training can enhance your customer offer and is a great way to support your staff to make deaf customers feel welcome.
-Check out our list of online Deaf Awareness and Communication training.
+Check out our list of training providers below: